pkuzia/driving-behaviour-analytics-ios/README.md

 ![](Screenshots/DrivingBehaviourAnalyzerTitle.png)

-[WIP] An application created as part of the master's thesis analyzing the user driving style using data from the OBDII interface and Machine Learing Core.
+[WIP] An application created as part of the master's thesis analyzing user driving style, using data from the OBD II interface and Machine Learing Core.
 Driving Behaviour Analyzer consists of two parts:

 ### Collecting data